 Objectives/Intro

-For a coldwater obligate species such as brook trout, the impact of potential climate change is expected to shift and alter their distribution across the landscape (Comte et al. 2013, Hickling et al. 2006).
+For a coldwater obligate species such as brook trout, the impact of potential climate change is expected to shift and alter its distribution across the landscape (Comte et al. 2013, Hickling et al. 2006).
 In this assessment we quantified the anticipated resiliency and vulnerability to climate change for brook trout in the Chesapeake Bay watershed.
 These quantifications will aid future restoration and protection priorities for brook trout, and can be analyzed alongside other factors such as stress and habitat quality to provide expectations of brook trout populations into the future.

 Our assessment is based on large-scale climatic factors, such as mean annual precipitation and mean annual or seasonal temperatures.
 Impacts resulting from changes in frequency or severity of single-day storm events are beyond the scope of this assessment.
 Furthermore, it is the belief of the authors that impacts from single-day events may have more impact on abundance of brook trout rather than occupancy, which is utilized as the response in these studies.